pagopa/technology-radar/Readme.md

 ## Development

 ### Host the application under a sub path

-To host the application under a sub path, set the environment variable `PUBLIC_URL`, e.g. "/techradar".
-The default is `/`.
+To host the application under a sub path, set the environment variable `PUBLIC_URL`, The default is `/`.

-> For local development I recommend using `/build` and use this for the following steps.
+> For local development use `/build` and use this for the following steps.

 ### Build the radar

 ```
 npm i
 PUBLIC_URL=/build npm run start